stevenjmarsh/hapi-starting-point/README.md

         + use of data-toggle and data-target on the dropdown menu
     - I ended up reviewing the bootstrap docs in detail, and finding a helpful video on YouTube by Ben Bigras (https://www.youtube.com/watch?v=lx0IysyYLH0), to help add additional functionality (hover over dropdown displays dropdown, navbar link as 'active' based on which page is being shown)
         + NOTE: I did refactor the code for adding the 'active' class, and instead of using javascript used CSS to implement hover/dropdown
+* Testing coverage, not 100%
+    - still working on tryign to get 100% coverage
+    - there are a few simple cases where it is difficult or much more effort or more complicated code, than the risk of the code being incorrect or failing (still trying though)
+    - in one case, the coverage utility reported two lines in settings.js not being covered
+        + spend a lot of time writing tests to cover those lines (most effort around preserving and manipulating process.env vars, and reloading require modules)
+        + after tests were complete, coverage util still reporting those lines not tested. :(
+        + did learn more about adding/removing process.env vars, and how to reload modules though.

 #### Micro blog (perspective, thoughts, self critique...)
 Some notes I took, thoughts I captured while coding...